friendsoftheearth-data/friendsoftheearth-data.github.io/index.md

 ## Environmental Data for Research and Action

+Well-targeted data can be a powerful approach to identify where and what action is needed to address the environmental crisis and related social justice issues, and to create the pressure for political and policy change at all levels.

+Friends of the Earth uses environmental data to increase the impact of our campaigns and support activists.

-Friends of the Earth is committed to making environmental data accessible to researchers, advocates, policymakers, and the public.
-Our open data portal provides free access to geospatial datasets that can help inform environmental action and policy decisions.
+We are committed to making environmental data accessible to other activists, researchers, advocates, policymakers, and the public.
+Our open data portal provides free access to data that can help inform environmental action and policy decisions.

 <!-- GET STARTED HEADING WITH ICON -->
 <h2>